Love a Good Thriller? OJ Prosecutor Marcia Clark’s 8 All-Time Favorites

 The Big Sleep by Raymond Chandler

 “A classic, it’s the first of the Phillip Marlowe series.
 It is the iconic example of character-centric crime fiction, and Chandler’s impact on all subsequent crime writers can’t be overstated.”
+These are the greatest thriller books of 2019.

 The Silence of the Lambs, by Thomas Harris